cbrnr/sleepecg/CONTRIBUTING.md

 - Remove the `.dev0` suffix from the `version` field in `pyproject.toml` (and/or adapt the version to be released if necessary)
 - Update the section in `CHANGELOG.md` corresponding to the new release with the version and current date
+- Run `uv lock` to update the lockfile
 - Commit these changes and push
 - Create a new release on GitHub and use the version as the tag name (make sure to prepend the version with a `v`, e.g. `v0.7.0`)
 - A GitHub Action takes care of building and uploading wheels to PyPI